 Wonderful, but before you rush out and create your website, think it through a bit.
 Here are some questions that will help you build a powerful website that serves people.
 Because honestly, good ideas are not enough and they certainly don’t drive traffic.

-- What is the best possible work that I could be doing?
-Do I really want to make a website on this topic for years to come?
+- Do I really want to make a website on this topic for years to come?

 - How can I create REAL value for these people – my visitors and my customers?